hiproz/hugo-sync/README.md

 # Demo

 # Issues
-welcome the issues and PR for the project .
+welcome the issues and PR for the project.

 # License
 MIT